starkfell/100DaysOfIaC/articles/day.46.cosmosdb.mongo.api.cli.md

         l) # Azure Location.
              AZURE_LOCATION=${OPTARG}
              ;;
-        r) # The Resource Group name for the File Share & related resources.
+        r) # The Resource Group name for the CosmosDB & related resources.
              MONGO_RG=${OPTARG}
              ;;
         u) # Management Service Principal Username.
 This is used for managing CosmosDB instances